oist/phenotype_prediction/README.md

 All the jupyter notebooks and the ba

+Specify all the inputs/outputs!

 ## Installation
-git clone + pip install, any non-obvious setup steps.
+git clone + pip install, any non-obvious setup steps...

-## Usage
-The 3–5 most common things someone would actually run, with minimal working examples.

 ## Methods